scheehan/http_auth_error_handling_with_htmx/README.md

 # HTTP Authentication login failure Return Code handling usecases - Proficient Error Handling with hx-target-error and hx-responseError

-When comes to User experience while tries to perform login process, which provides individual identity and credential to gain access and authorisation via HTTP authentication framework. it's often poses challenge to provide helpful information to user hinting what had happened upon a login failure.
+When comes to User experience while tries to perform login authentication. while provides individual credential to gain access and authorisation via [HTTP authentication framework][4]. it's often poses challenge to provide helpful information to user hinting what had happened upon a login failure.

 I wanted to add a form and then either show an error message if the form failed to submit, or play the "close modal" animation if the form created a new record successfully.